Sunday, May 19, 2013

 Photo Updates from the last two Months!

 As inevitably happens each time I keep a blog, I have lost my initial enthusiasm over time and have started to slack on keeping my blog updated.
 For that reason, I have a lot to catch up on!
-Here's an overview of the last two months in bullet points and photos:
+Here's an overview of the last two months in bullet points and photos.
+I hope you enjoy!

 • March 29th: David H. (not to be confused with David R.), one of the new El Arca assistants, arrives from Bogota, Colombia.
 David worked as a musical therapist in Bogota for two years before joining El Arca.
 Here he is (center) with Julio (left) and Maxi (right) at the April El Arca spiritual gathering.